kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 #### Alpha

 - Completed functionalities include:
-  - Approved specification of the `VolumeSnapshotDelta` CRD and CSI GRPC services
+  - Approved specification of the `VolumeSnapshotDelta` and `DriverDiscovery` custom resources
-  - Ability to create, update, delete, retrieve and watch `VolumeSnapshotDelta` custom resources.
+  - Approved specification of the CSI CBT GRPC service
-  - Validator to enforce validation criteria like missing required fields.
+  - Ability to create `VolumeSnapshotDelta` resource.
-  - Authentication and authorisation delegation to the Kubernetes API server.
+  - Ability to reconcile `DriverDiscovery` resource.
-  - Implementation of the CSI GRPC client-side logic on the `VolumeSnapshotDelta` listener.
+  - Ability to enforce validation criteria like missing required fields.
 - Initial e2e tests completed and enabled.
 - Since this is an out-of-tree CSI component, no feature flag is required.